North, Central American and Caribbean nations at the FIFA World Cup: 1990: United States returns to the World Cup, Costa Rica reaches the Round of 16

 A total of 16 CONCACAF teams entered the qualification.
 Mexico was disqualified from the 1990 FIFA World Cup (and any other international competition) after using players over the age limit allowed by FIFA in the qualifying round for the 1989 FIFA World Youth Championship.
-The punishment originally was only going to be applied to the FIFA World Youth team and not the World Cup or Olympic Games team, but the penalty was applied to all Mexico national representatives of all FIFA sanctioned tournaments.
+The punishment originally was only going to be applied to the FIFA World Youth team and not the World Cup or Olympic Games team, but the penalty was applied to all Mexico national representatives of all FIFA-sanctioned tournaments.
 Costa Rica along with the United States, qualified for the 1990 FIFA World Cup.
-Costa Rica qualified the first time.
+Costa Rica qualified for the first time.
 Returning after long absences were the United States, who competed for the first time since 1950.

 For the 1990 World Cup in Italy, two of the team's more experienced players, Rick Davis and Hugo Perez, were recovering from serious injuries and unavailable for selection, and manager Bob Gansler selected many inexperienced players and recent college graduates.
 The U.S. lost all three games to Czechoslovakia, Italy and Austria.
 At the ranking remained the 23 place.

 Costa Rica beat Scotland 1–0 in their first match, lost 1–0 to Brazil in their second, then saw off Sweden 2–1 to claim a place in the second round.
 Costa Rica were comfortably beaten 4–1 by Czechoslovakia.
-At the ranking remained the 12 place.
+Costa Rica ranked in twelfth place in the tournament.